skr6989/DevOps_Practice/aws_tasks/3_AMI_task.md

 Conclusion

-You've successfully created a real-time Python web application using Flask on an EC2 instance, and you learned how to create a custom AMI to replicate this setup easily.
+You've successfully created a real-time Python web application using Flask on an EC2 instance, and you learned how to create a custom AMI to replicate this setup easily...